 Reading.
 Before you begin this assignment, read the assigned portions of Letters of John by Gary M. Burge.
-As you read, highlight key insights and dogear key pages in the book.
+As you read, highlight key insights and key pages in the book.
 It will help you write your outline, rough draft, and final paper.
+The 1 John portions are in bold.
+This is the essay required reading.